Marzio Strassoldo: Electoral fraud

-A grotesque event, even for the standards of Italian politics where selling and buying votes is not uncommon, yet generally kept out of sight, involved Strassoldo.

-On September 27, 2007 an investigation by the newspaper Messaggero Veneto revealed a sale of a vote package from an independent list headed by Italo Tavoschi (420 votes) in exchange for a managerial position in the province of Udine.
+On September 27, 2007, an investigation by the newspaper Messaggero Veneto revealed a sale of a vote package from an independent list headed by Italo Tavoschi (420 votes) in exchange for a managerial position in the province of Udine.

 The fact was denounced by Tavoschi himself, who reported Strassoldo to the police for not having respected the agreement, because he did not hire him after being confirmed president, and bringing as proof a contract signed by both parties:

 February 20, 2006 - Italo Tavoschi commits to support prof. Strassoldo at the next provincial elections, and does so entering a list headed by Strassoldo, presenting himself in one or more constituencies of the city, or, according to the president's wish, in other constituencies of the territory.
 President Strassoldo commits to recognize Italo Tavoschi, for this personal descent into the field, in case of electoral victory and consequent confirmation as President of the Province of Udine, and administrative job, for the minimum duration of three years, possibly renewable.

 For the first time in Italy, a case of vote sale was found to be proven by a written agreement.
-President Strassoldo, on October 1, 2007 declared that he would resign from his post, but on October 19 he withdrew his resignation.
+President Strassoldo, on October 1, 2007, declared that he would resign from his post, but on October 19 he withdrew his resignation.
+He was sentenced to 6 months and 20 days in prison in September 2009.